 Cystic Fibrosis IND.
-We are continuing to prosecute our IND for Cystic Fibrosis with the FDA.
-We have agreed with the FDA on a large animal model protocol to establish pharmacological safety with relation to cardio and central nervous system toxicity for this IND.
-We expect to begin that phase of testing in the very near future and to start Phase I clinical trials on Cystic Fibrosis in Q4 of 2005.
+We are continuing to prosecute our IND for cystic fibrosis with the FDA.
+We have agreed with the FDA on a large animal model protocol to establish pharmacological safety with relation to cardio and central nervous system toxicity as well as genotoxicity for this IND.
+We expect to begin that phase of testing in Q3 of this year and to start Phase I clinical trials on cystic fibrosis in Q1 of 2006, subject to FDA approval.